-Join Jeanne Aarhus for an in-depth discussion in this video Using Element Selection, part of Up and Running with Bentley MicroStation.
+Join Jeanne Aarhus for an in-depth discussion in this video Using Element Selection, part of Learning Bentley MicroStation.

 - The objective in this chapter is to take a look at how to use the Element Selection tool.
 The Element Selection tool is the large black arrow at the top of the Task Navigation dialogue.
 It is the first button in the main toolbox.
 When I use the Element Selection tool, one of the first things you need to check are a couple of the user preferences settings that specifically relate to element selection.
 Using the Workspace pull-down menu, select Preferences and select the Input category in the Preferences dialogue.